tetujin/ESense/README.md

 ```

 5. Handling sensor update events

-After connecing the device, you listen the sensor change events via `ESenseSensrListener`.
-Please implement `ESenseSensorListener` on your class just like below.
+After connecting the device, you can listen the sensor change events via `ESenseSensrListener`.
+Please implement ESenseSensorListener in your class just like below.

 ```swift
 extension YOUR_CLASS:ESenseSensorListener{
     func onSensorChanged(_ evt: ESenseEvent) {